MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/javascript.md

 ---

 For tests in your build pipeline that require a browser to run (such as the **ng test** command in the starter app, which runs Karma), you need to use a headless browser instead of a standard browser.
-In the AngularJS starter app, an easy way to do this is to:
+In the Angular starter app, an easy way to do this is to:

 1. Change the  `browsers` entry in your *karma.conf.js* project file from `browsers: ['Chrome']` to `browsers: ['ChromeHeadless']`.